 Tips on finding the best fare prices:

 When to begin shopping and when to wrap up your purchase.
 The best day to book a flight in the U.S. is Tuesday at 3 p.m.
 Eastern Time.
 This is when airlines release the most sales and the competition matches the lower prices so you have more deals to choose from.
 If you shop too late, you may be hit with the steep prices last-minute business travelers pay but shopping too early can also cost more.
 These shopping windows yield the best-priced fares.
 The best time to buy airline tickets for U.S. travel is at least 30 days before departure and up to 3 months in advance.
 International tickets should be purchased between 1 1/2 to 5 1/2 months before departure.
 During peak seasons such as June, July and August or December holidays, purchase tickets two months in advance.
+Learn how to fly free here.
 When you are ready shop, compare first.
-Find flights faster & affordable with ExploreTrip.com.
+Find flights faster and affordable with Jetradar.com

 How to find cheap flights: